lumeland/lume.land/plugins/metas.md

   icon: /img/icon.png
   lang: en
   generator: true

-mergedKeys:
-  metas: object
 ```

 </lume-code>

-The `mergeKeys` value allows overriding some values of `metas` in your pages.
-See [Merged Keys documentation](../docs/core/merged-keys.md) for more info.
-{.tip}

 You can complete the meta values with the specific values for every page.
 For
 example: